 The 5:2 Weekly Fast: Another approach to intermittent fasting is to eat regularly for five days of the week and then to limit your calorie intake to just a single 500-calorie meal for the other two days of the week.
 Ideally, you would break up the two fasting days so they are not back to back.
 For example, you could choose Monday and Thursday to be your 500-calorie fasting days while eating regularly on Sunday, Tuesday, Wednesday, Friday, and Saturday.

-Other Fasts: People have experimented with other types of fasting hours, such as a 14:10 daily fast, where eating occurs within a 10-hour time frame, or also simply by setting a “cut off time” (such as 6 p.m.) where no eating occurs after that time until they wake the next day.
+Other Fasts: People have experimented with other types of fasting hours, such as a 14:10 daily fast, where eating occurs within a 10-hour time frame, or also simply by setting a “cut-off time” (such as 6 p.m.) where no eating occurs after that time until they wake the next day.

-“I've been intermittent fasting for almost 5 years,” says Adrienne Lufkin, Struesli’s founder.
+“I've been intermittent fasting for almost 5 years,” says Adrienne, Struesli's founder.
 “I do the 16:8 timing, and I stop eating at around 7 p.m. and start around 11 a.m.
 I started because I was spinning my wheels with what I was doing as far as eating and exercising while also experiencing premature menopause.
 I came across Autumn Bates Youtube channel on intermittent fasting and thought, ‘I'll try it for a month.’
 I did, and I haven’t stopped since!”

-4 Reasons People Use Intermittent Fasting
+Reasons To Try Intermittent Fasting

-Weight loss: The most common reason that people try intermittent fasting is for weight loss.
+Weight loss: The most common reason people try intermittent fasting is for weight loss.
 For most (but not all) people, the diet constraints mean you’re taking in fewer overall calories than you were when you had no time restrictions around eating.
-And overtime, fewer calories leads to weight loss.
+And over time, fewer calories leads to weight loss.
 Additionally, your body’s metabolic rate tends to increase when fasting because of something called metabolic switching, where your body switches from using glucose (sugar stores) for energy to burning fat stores for energy.

 Blood sugar management: Intermittent fasting has been shown to improve blood sugar numbers and reduce insulin resistance after 8 weeks, which can be highly beneficial for people with prediabetes and type 2 diabetes, though most studies show it is more beneficial for men than women in this regard.